 How to use the 12 pillars of well-being

 Hanson's 12 pillar concept is designed to create a simple path that will enable you to grow a dozen strengths needed for better well-being.
-However, they are not simply good habits to get into or new ways of thinking about the world.
+However, they are not simply healthy habits to get into or new ways of thinking about the world.
 The pillars are designed to make alterations inside your brain so that you can get the most out of your life.

 Primarily, Hanson is using the well-known medical phenomenon of neuroplasticity within each of our brains to reorganize neural networks.
 He's showing us how this can be done for improved mental and lifestyle outcomes.
 Much as someone who has suffered a brain injury will learn how to perform certain tasks using other parts of their cortex, so the 12 pillars of well-being can help us to rewire our brains for beneficial effects.
 How does this work?